Penys/MoveMaster95/README.md

 * Camera and photo saving
 * Share step count to friends
 ## Getting Started
 To get started with MoveMaster95 you need an Android phone (with Android 7.0 or higher), Android Studio installed on your computer and optionally a heart rate sensor.
+Android studio can also be used for developng mobile applications.
 ## Prerequisites
 * Android phone (with Android 7.0 or higher)
 * Android Studio